-Figure 1: Retrieving folder permissions sequence
+Figure 1: Sequence for retrieving folder permissions

-The message sequence used to retrieve the current Permissions List is shown in Figure 1.
-The client sends the handle to the Folder object in the RopGetPermissionsTable message defined in section 2.2.1.1.
+The client sends the handle to the Folder object in the RopGetPermissionsTable message that is defined in section 2.2.1.1.
 This message can be batched together with the RopSetColumns and RopQueryRows ROP requests as specified in [MS-OXCTABL].
-The server returns a handle to the Table object, along with a set of Table rows containing the Permissions List for the Folder.
-Once the client is finished reading the Permissions List, it sends a RopRelease message to the server to release the Table object handle.
+The server returns a handle to the Table object, along with a set of table rows that contain the Permissions List for the folder.
+After the client is finished reading the Permissions List, it sends a RopRelease message to the server to release the Table object handle.
+The message sequence that is used to set the access permissions is shown in Figure 2.

-Figure 2: Setting folder permissions sequence
+Figure 2: Sequence for setting folder permissions

-The message sequence used to set the access permissions is shown in Figure 2.
-The client builds a set of Table rows containing modifications to the Permissions List and sends them along with the handle to the Folder object to the server in the RopModifyPermissions message defined in section 2.2.1.2.
-No Table object handle is created by the server when modifying the permissions, so the client does not send a RopRelease message in this scenario.
+The client builds a set of table rows that contain modifications to the Permissions List and sends them along with the handle to the Folder object to the server in the RopModifyPermissions message that is defined in section 2.2.1.2.
+No Table object handle is created by the server when it modifies the permissions, so the client does not send a RopRelease message in this scenario.